Frequently Asked Questions and Answers

 If accepted to the Program, do I get to choose the location of my clinical rotations?

 The program's priority is ensuring every student receives a quality clinical educational experience as well as appropriate clinical exposure in each of the required rotations.
 Given the nature of clinical training sites and program accreditation requirements, the program places all students in the clinical year.
-Consistent with the program mission, the majority of clinical sites are located throughout California (i.e., Central Valley, Los Angeles, Northern California).
-Students will be required to move (relocate) during their clinical year experiences.
+Consistent with the program mission, the majority of clinical sites are located throughout California (i.e., Central Valley, Los Angeles, Northern California), although we do have long standing relationships with clinics in states like Arizona, Oregon, Texas, and New York.
+Students will be required to move (relocate) during their clinical year experiences at least 3 times, per the current Clinical Year Handbook.
+We specifically recruit sites in rural and underserved areas, consistent with our mission.
+Anything located within 100 miles from our campus in Vallejo is considered local in our policy.
+Just before clinical year, students do meet with the Clinical Year team to note preferences, locations where they may have secure housing, and clinical interests to help determine placements.
+Students may also refer the Clinical Year team to new sites where they may have a connection, although the process of setting up a legal affiliate agreement between TUC and the said clinician or site is not quick and is never guaranteed.

 Does the program cover the cost of moving and clinical year rotations?